Ruffa Gutierrez

-Sharmaine Ruffa Rama Gutierrez (born June 24, 1974) is a Filipino actress, model, TV host, and beauty pageant titleholder.
+Sharmaine Ruffa Rama Gutierrez is a Filipino actress, model, TV host, and beauty pageant titleholder.
 She won Binibining Pilipinas World 1993 and was second runner-up to Miss World 1993.

 Career

 Gutierrez began acting as a teenager in the 1980s, under BMG Films.
 She became part of German Moreno's variety show That's Entertainment in the early 1990s before becoming a beauty queen in 1993.
 In December 1990, Gutierrez replaced Snooky Serna for the lead role in Regal Film's Wunder Wuman Plus One, paired with comedian Rene Requiestas.
 However, the project did not come to fruition, with Gutierrez and Requiestas instead paired in the 1993 film Hulihin: Probinsyanong Mandurukot.

 As the official representative of her country to the 1993 Miss World pageant held in Sun City, South Africa, on November 27, Gutierrez placed second runner-up to winner Lisa Hanna of Jamaica.

 In 1993, Gutierrez was linked to the Brunei beauties affair.
 She denied being a prostitute, but she also denied having ever been in Brunei, a statement that was contradicted by evidence.
 The next year, she won best actress at the Manila Film Festival for the sexually explicit movie Loretta: The Woman Who Cut Off Happiness.
 Investigations revealed that she was not the nominee but had plotted to steal the prize in front of the cameras.

 In the late 1980s and 1990s, she did multiple films each year from 1987 to 1998 with Regal Films.
 She ventured into television again as a regular TV host on the Sunday talk show The Buzz, and then in 2010 with Paparazzi on rival station TV5.

 Gutierrez played a supporting role on the 2023 Philippine romantic drama series Can't Buy Me Love.